etingof/talks/pyvo-optional-static-typing/source/slides.rst

 Agenda
 ======

-* Variables, types and their interplay
+* Recap: variables, types and their interplay
-* Why checking types?
+* Types and languages
-* Type checkers
+* Type checking in Python
-* Adoption of static typing
+* Adoption of type hints

 Variable
 ========